0xSheller/reth_helper/readme.md

 If you don't plan on taking snapshots of your chaindata, you can remove the snapshot script and the cronjob in setup_server.sh

 I will maintain a EBS snapshot of reth at a later point and update these scripts, this is still early but will help others get started.

+If you want to maintain your own snapshots, you can use the snapshot script and uncomment the cronjob in setup_server.sh (line 37), otherwise wait for me to finish upload and check back here in a few days